grafana/writers-toolkit/docs/sources/style-guide/style-conventions/index.md

 | After you create a dashboard, add a panel.       | After the dashboard has been created, the panel can be added.          |
 | Click **OK** to save the dashboard configuration. | The dashboard configuration is saved when the **OK** button is clicked. |

 ### Write simple words, sentences, and paragraphs

-Effective technical communication is simple and direct.
+Simple, direct communication is the key to effective technical communication.

-- Don't use a long word where a short word will do, for example, “use,” not “utilize.”
+- Use short words whenever possible, such as "use," not "utilize."
-  - When possible, "use" and its variants (utilize, make use of) as an imperative should be replaced with a more descriptive action.
+  - If possible, replace "use" and its variants (utilize, make use of) with a more descriptive verb.
-- Write short sentences that are fewer than 25 words.
+- Make your sentences shorter than 25 words.
-  - If it is possible to cut a word without losing meaning, do so (typical culprits: there is; there are; in order to; it is important to; keep in mind).
+  - If you can remove a word without losing meaning, do so (typical culprits: there is; there are; in order to; it is important to; keep in mind).
-  - If you find yourself writing long sentences, consider writing smaller complete phrases or change the format, such as using a bulleted list.
+  - Consider writing shorter sentences or using a bulleted list if you find yourself writing long sentences.
 - Use simple verbs and tenses.
-- Use the simplest term possible, considering the characteristics of your audience.
+- Consider the characteristics of your audience when choosing a term.
-- Avoid buzzwords and jargon.
+- Don't use buzzwords or jargon.
-- Write paragraphs that are three sentences or fewer.
+- Keep paragraphs to three sentences or less.
-  - Make the text more concise, use more headings, or both.
+  - Condense the text, add more headings, or do both.

-Focus on the user’s context and make content relevant.
-The more familiar you are with the user's context, the better you can communicate without using a lot of words.
+Make content relevant to the user's context.
+The more familiar you are with the user’s context, the better you can communicate without using a lot of words.

 ### Write in present tense